textpattern/textpattern.github.io/setup/installing-the-software.md

 Again, do not rearrange files in the tree or change their names.
 Doing so will render Textpattern useless.

-If you are *not* using an Apache web server (e.g. you are using [Nginx](/setup/configuring-a-web-server-for-textpattern)), you may exclude the .htaccess file; otherwise, it will be needed.[^htaccess] The .htaccess file is important for handling many things on Apache web servers, such as default URL formatting, 301 redirects, specific use (or not) of ‘www.’, and so forth.
-You can add additional content to the file, but you should not alter or remove what is there, which Textpattern relies on.
+If you are *not* using an Apache web server (e.g. you are using [Nginx](/setup/configuring-a-web-server)), you may exclude the .htaccess file; otherwise, it will be needed.[^htaccess] The .htaccess file is important for handling many things on Apache web servers, such as default URL formatting, 301 redirects, specific use (or not) of ‘www.’, and so forth.
+You can add additional content to the file, but you should not alter or remove what is there; Textpattern relies on it.

 The /files directory is empty by default.
 It's where content files (.pdf, .docx, .rtf, .epub, .txt, etc.) will go if you upload them in the Files panel.
 Later, when logging in for the first time, you may see a warning about the directory's `chmod` status (editing rights) in the Files or Diagnostics panels.
 This is normal, and you will fix that when the time comes.
-See [Pre-flight checks](#pre-flight-checks).
+[First log in checks](#first-log-in-checks).

 The /images directory is also empty by default.
 It's where images will go when you upload them in the Images panel.
 Again, you may see a warning about the directory's `chmod` status (editing rights) in the Images or Diagnostics panels when first logging in.
-See [Pre-flight checks](#pre-flight-checks).
+[First log in checks](#first-log-in-checks).

 The /textpattern directory contains all the core scripting and functionality.
 Also where users log into the back-end to administer the site.

 The /themes directory is empty by default, but it’s an essential directory if you intend to [export or import themes](/build/themes-creating-using-and-sharing).
 Each theme will have its own subdirectory inside.
 You may see a warning about the /themes directory’s `chmod` status (editing rights) in the Themes or Diagnostics panels when first logging in.
-See [Pre-flight checks](#pre-flight-checks).
+See [First log in checks](#first-log-in-checks).

 The css.php file negotiates the front-end stylesheets you create in the Styles panel.
 If you plan on hosting your CSS as flat files, then this file can be removed.
 If you store CSS in the database then this file is required.